nylander/GAAS/annotation/CheatSheet/cigar.md

 # The Exonerate VULGAR format

-if you go to the [exonerate manual web page](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate-manual) we can see that the specification has evolved a lot.
-Here are their last description of the format.
-Some definition are now really clear and I didn't find any further definition (e.g 5 and 3).
+Here is the last specification of the format.
+Some definition are not really clear and I didn't find any further definition (e.g 5 and 3).

 Operator | Description
 -- | --